Axion Mixing in the String Axiverse: Cosmological implications

 where $\mathfrak{a}_0$ is the scale factor today.
-Compared with the no mass mixing case (see also appendix~\ref{app_axion_relic_density_without_mixing}), the QCD axion relic density can be eﬀectively suppressed as
+Compared to the case without mass mixing (see also appendix~\ref{app_axion_relic_density_without_mixing}), the QCD axion relic density can be eﬀectively suppressed as

 where $m_{a_0,{\rm osc}}$ corresponds to the QCD axion mass at the oscillation temperature $T_{{\rm osc}, {a_0}}$.
-Although this formula appears similar to eq.~(3.26) in a $1+1$ mixing scenario presented in ref.~\cite{Li:2023xkn}, it fundamentally differs from the mutual transfer between the QCD axion and ALP in that two-axion scenario.
-Note that this relates to the light QCD axion scenario, which is valid when the QCD axion has a higher-scale decay constant.
-If the matrix of domain wall numbers outlined in eq.~\eqref{dw_matrix_1+2_heavy} is adopted, corresponding to the heavy QCD axion scenario, the QCD axion abundance can be enhanced as
+Although this formula appears similar to eq.~(3.26) in a $1+1$ mixing scenario presented in ref.~\cite{Li:2023xkn}, it fundamentally differs from the mutual transfer between the QCD axion and ALP in that two-axion framework.
+Notice that this relates to the light QCD axion scenario, which is valid when the QCD axion has a higher-scale decay constant.